opentargets-archive/platform-app/docs/sections.md

   // determine if there is data for this section (and therefore whether to
   // display its body or not.
   hasData: data => !!data.tep,
+  // Optional, set to true if the section uses an external API instead.
+  external: false,
 };

 export { default as Summary } from './Summary';